NameCategory

 You’ve heard about branding, right?
 Branding is everything that goes into creating a public image for your business.
 Owning your own, one-of-a-kind domain name is right up there with creating a terrific logo and choosing business colors you use everywhere.

-1. Let’s take it from the top: what exactly is a domain name?
+1. What exactly is a domain name?

 While most folks out there probably have a general idea of what a domain name is, it’s worth laying out the details before diving too much deeper.